Skip to main content

 Rover Spirit's battery is currently at 56% and it's functioning normally.

-Model Context Protocol (MCP) is an emerging standard that addresses a critical challenge in the AI agent ecosystem: how to consistently and securely connect LLMs with external tools, data sources, and services.
+Model Context Protocol (MCP) is an emerging standard that addresses a critical challenge: how to consistently and securely connect LLMs with external tools, data sources, and services.

 Before MCP, every AI application had to: